-Eggnog pie is essentially custard spiked with rum in a graham cracker crust.
-Think of it as a slightly tipsy cheesecake—and perhaps the most quintessential holiday dessert in existence come Christmas.
+Eggnog pie is essentially a lovely and rich custard spiked with rum in a graham cracker crust.
+Think of it as a slightly tipsy cheesecake—and perhaps the most quintessential holiday dessert in existence when it comes to Christmas.

-Inspired by the classic Christmas eggnog punch, this rich, creamy, boozy eggnog pie imparts a tremendous amount of comfort thanks to its hefty splash of rum, er, we mean, it’s familiar flavors of cinnamon and nutmeg.
-The custard filling is quite a lot like cheesecake except it packs a punch that’s guaranteed to make you jolly after a slice or two.
+This eggnog pie was inspired by the classic Christmas eggnog punch.
+It’s a rich, creamy, boozy Christmas dessert that imparts a tremendous amount of comfort thanks to its hefty splash of rum, er, we mean, it’s familiar flavors of cinnamon and nutmeg.
+It’s actually quite a lot like cheesecake…aside from the face that it packs a punch that’s guaranteed to make you jolly after a slice or two.
 We like to classify it under “holiday desserts for parties where people like to party.”
 [Editor’s Note: Best not to place this anywhere near the kids’ table!]
-This recipe has been updated.
 Originally published December 6, 2015.–Renee Schettler Rossi

 Special Equipment: 9-inch (23-centimeter) tart pan with sides 3 inches deep, preferably springform